Audi A6 review

 Reliability and Safety

-The A6 has been in production since 2011, and last year’s facelift will have hopefully ironed out any gremlins that may have arisen over that time.
-Euro NCAP tested the A6 in 2011 and gave it a five-star rating, and while the current test is tougher than before, Audi’s latest safety tech should help the A6 maintain that performance.
+The current A6 has been in production since 2011, and last year’s facelift will have hopefully ironed out any gremlins that may have arisen over that time.
+Euro NCAP gave the car a five-star rating when it crash tested it in 2011, and while the current test is tougher than before, Audi’s latest safety tech should help the A6 maintain that performance.